THE SLUGGARDS

 When I told him he could flat both the third and the fifth note to make a diminished chord, he frowned, disappointed and observed, “Only thwee diminish!”

 Amazing.
 Nothing less.
-No Guitarro (or anybody else) could ever do that.
+No Guitarro could ever do that.

 Bud was right.
 There are but three diminished chords in the known universe.
 Mathematically the notes in the diminished chords kind of blend into one another so that if you slide a diminished chord up the guitar neck, you can play the same one every four frets always leaving two frets in between for the other two.

 Ah, but here’s the crucial part: Bud couldn’t devise any different chord voicings.
-Similarly, he couldn’t couldn’t play a song by ear.
+Similarly, he couldn’t play a song by ear.
 He simply lacked the creativity to do so, and that was most excellent news; as smart as he was, he lacked any originality or spontaneity.
-That meant he’d have to depend on me for absolutely anything new musically.
+That was the idiot part this idiot savant and it meant he’d have to depend on me for absolutely anything new musically.
 I could teach him lessons and control him until the end of time!

-No, a sluggard wasn’t innovative.
+No, a Sluggard wasn’t innovative.
 That made the work hard for you if you wanted him to write out the blueprints for a matter tele-porter or a faster-than-light space drive.
 But you couldn’t have it any other way.
-The Sluggards' utter inability to improvise was the only thing that let the instruction go on forever and kept them out in the shed.
+The Sluggards' utter inability to improvise was the only thing that let the instruction go on forever.
+They couldn't learn on their own, and that kept them out in the shed.

 Just the same, Elson was disappointed when I first told him this.